Dersu-git/Dersu-git.github.io/_posts/2020-06-10-How-to-set-up-a-Github-Blog.md

 One may see the blog is like the demo site.

-Then how to new a Github blog later?
-Write a markdown file, copy it to _posts folder and "synchronize".
+Later one may new a Github blog by write a markdown file, following the naming rule, for example 2020-06-10-how-to-set-up-a-github-blog.md, copy it to _posts folder and "synchronize".